zrqiao/Water-Graphene-Binary/README.md

 Thermodynamics, structure and dynamics of water confined in graphene membranes

-All Right Reserved, Gao Group@ Peking University, College of Chemistry and Molecular Engineering.
+All Right Reserved, Gao Group@ College of Chemistry and Molecular Engineering, Peking University,.